-Saga leads the way
+Saga cruises lead the way for solos

 There's so much included

-Whichever category you choose you’ll enjoy all comforts of home, from flat-screen TVs and DVDs to mini-fridges and dressing tables, but a few extra treats as well.
+Whichever category of cabin you choose you’ll enjoy all comforts of home, from flat-screen TVs and DVDs to mini-fridges and dressing tables, but a few extra treats as well.
 There is complimentary 24-hour room service, and a room steward to keep the room looking ship shape and perform a nightly turn-down service.